-The Girls Advisory Board (GAB) is a program for girls from Maine who are in 9th-12th grade.
+The Girls Advisory Board (GAB) is a program for girls in Maine who are in 9th-12th grade.
 GAB members work with the Board of Directors, President, and Program Director to plan events, make sure programs at Hardy Girls Healthy Women cover what girls need and want, and work on changing the world to make it more girl friendly and positive for girls to grow in.
 GAB is a great opportunity for girls to practice their leadership, engage in social action projects, and keep the organization current on challenges facing girls today.
 Check out the current members of the Girls Advisory Board.

 Many of the members also create content for the girl website “Powered By Girl,” a girl-driven activist movement that uses satire, humor, and a passion for social media to talk back to sexism and sexualization in the media.
 We’re working together to demand more creative, more diverse, and more positive images of girls and women.